-2016 was the second full year of operation of three new branch libraries in the district.
+The third full year of operation in 2017 brought success to the three newest branch libraries in the district.
 Construction of each of the new libraries was completed late in 2014.
 The new libraries are now permanent community centers within their respective and distinct neighborhoods.
 The Greenhorn Valley Library serves the mountain communities in far southern Pueblo County.
 The Tom L. and Anna Marie Giodone Library is located in the historically agricultural area east of the City of Pueblo.
-The Patrick A. Lucero Library is situated in a socio-economically depressed neighborhood on Pueblo's east side.
-Each of the three libraries continues to meet or exceed expectations for community impact during their second full year of operation in 2016.
-The new libraries, along with existing five full-service libraries and two satellite locations, now provide the Library District service area with a total of ten public library outlets serving a population of over 160,000 people.
-These outlets are supplemented with outreach programs, including Books in the Park, Books a la Cart, Homebound Program, and other services offered outside library buildings and in collaboration with partnering organizations.
+The Patrick A. Lucero Library is situated in a socioeconomically depressed neighborhood on Pueblo's east side.
+Each of the three libraries continues to meet or exceed expectations for community impact.
+The new libraries, along with existing five full-service libraries and four satellite locations-including the two new college campus satellites-now provide the Library District service area with a total of twelve public library outlets serving a population of over 160,000 people.
+These outlets are supplemented with outreach programs, including Books in the Park, the Homebound Program, and other services offered outside library buildings and in collaboration with partnering organizations.

-The library continued to invest in information technology in 2016.
-This included a significant analysis and study of the District's network infrastructure.
-The results of this work will serve as a basis for subsequent planned upgrades to the data network.
-The District also invested in replacement of core battery back-up units to better ensure information technology reliability.
-There also was significant investment in the digitization of significant historical works of local significance, such as the scanning into computer format of early editions of the local newspaper of record dating from the mid-nineteenth century.
-Finally, the library continued to invest in popular Maker technologies including the expansion of these service for the public beyond the Rawlings Library to most of the other branch locations.
+The library continued to invest in information technology in 2017.
+A network analysis and study of the District's network infrastructure completed in 2016 served as a basis for planned upgrades to the data network.
+There also was investment in the digitization of significant historical works of local significance, such as the scanning into computer format of early editions of the local newspaper of record dating from the mid-nineteenth century.
+Upgrades to the security camera system throughout the district were completed to enhance security surveillance.
+New audio visual equipment was installed in the meeting rooms of the Lamb and Pueblo West branch libraries.
+ADA assistive technology was refreshed in 2017 as well.
+District facility improvements included upgrading heating, ventilation, air conditioning, and lighting controls at the main Rawlings Library, efficiency lighting upgrades at the Lamb Library, parking lot resurfacing at the Pueblo West Library and refreshing the exterior entrance at the Rawlings library.

 Cultural and educational programs and library collections constitute a significant component of the District's service to the community.
 All ages are engaged with these activities as part of the library's role to provide lifelong learning opportunities for members of the community.
 These include books and other library materials, computers, plus Chautauqua-style events, school programs, movies and lectures, reading clubs and author presentations, early literacy activities, English Language Learning, citizenship classes, information technology lessons, maker projects, and more.
-Summer Read Club participation continued to enjoy a high level of participation as did All Pueblo Reads, a signature library project that featured in 2016 the very popular book Water for Elephants (2006) including local public appearances by the author Sarah Gruen.
-Other programs with special focus in 2016 included the proceeds from grant funds to enhance literacy efforts aimed at young readers and adults, special work in socio-economically challenged areas to work on gang intervention, and partnerships with other organizations to enhance community impact including ConnectED that provided a public library account for all students enrolled in the local public schools and other formal contracts to collaborate with the Sangre de Cristo Arts Centre, the American Library Association, the Smithsonian Institution, the Colorado State Division of Parks and Wildlife, Colorado State University-Pueblo, the Colorado State Library, Pueblo Community College, and ProLiteracy, among others.
+Summer Read Club participation continued to enjoy a high level of participation as did All Pueblo Reads, a signature library project that featured in 2017 the very popular book Station Eleven (2014) including local public appearances by the author Emily St. John Mandel.
+The district was the recipient of a coveted Big Read grant from the National Endowment for the Arts for the All Pueblo Reads author visit in 2017.
+Other programs with special focus in 2017 included the proceeds from grant funds to enhance literacy efforts aimed at young readers and adults; special work in socio-economically challenged areas to work on gang intervention; community impact of ConnectED, a program that was expanded in 2017 to provide a public library account for all students enrolled in the local community college and charter schools; and other formal contracts to collaborate with the Sangre de Cristo Arts Center, the American Library Association, Colorado State University-Pueblo, the Colorado State Library, and Pueblo Community College, among others.